ErenKarakas1/SpellCheck/README.md

-# SpellChecker
+# SpellCheck

-A program that takes a file to spell-check against another dictionary file and reports miswritten words.
+A program that takes a file to compare the words against another file (like a dictionary) to report miswritten words.

+## TODO:
+- fix/large dictionaries create OOM problems.
+- feat/adding reported words to dictionary.